 Fifty-pound test braided line is great for Cobia and just about anything else under 50 lbs. you’ll find in Florida’s waters.
 Sure, there are exceptions, but you can’t really go wrong using it as your all-around line when fishing with bigger live bait and medium-sized lures.

 STRONG COBIA LINE is perfect for your main line and tie it to a 60 lb. monofilament leader.

 The best hooks for Cobia are size 5/0 to 9/0 circle hooks.
 Get the strong ones (Owner, Gamakatsu, Mustad, to minimize hook bends.
 Some excellent Mustad Hooks are here.
 Recommendation – simply the best.

 - Strong Swivel – one strong 2 loop swivel.

-- Line – 20/8 lb. braided is fine for your main line.
-The chance of finding a massive Cobia just isn’t high enough to require heavier line.
+- Line – 50 lb. braided is fine for your main line.
+This will be heavy enough for most cobia.

 Best Artifical Lure for Cobia?

 Many people swear by these 7-inch EEL LURES with a jig-head but I never seem to have them when I to try them.
 You can also use plastic bass worms (7-inches).